 A child support payment was withheld from my regular Unemployment Insurance (UI) Benefit.
-Will additional money be withheld from the additional $600 Federal Pandemic Unemployment Compensation (FPUC) if I am eligible for the payment?
+Will additional money be withheld from the additional $600 and $300 extension of the Federal Pandemic Unemployment Compensation (FPUC) if I am eligible for the payment?

 For example: A paying parent owes $500 per month in current support, in addition to the $8 handling fee, and a $50 payment on arrears, which totals $558 for the monthly obligation.
 However, the paying parent is also $5,000 in past due support (arrears).